Prasaderp/Word-Doc-Translation-with-Structure-Preservation-/README.md

 # Document Translation with Structure Preservation

 This project translates DOCX (and .doc via conversion) documents from English to selected Indian languages (Hindi, Tamil, Telugu) while attempting to preserve formatting, structure, proper nouns, and mathematical variables.
+It can be used via an intuitive Gradio web interface or a command-line interface.

 ## Features